HTTP status codes: Get it right or lose revenue

 Page Not Found (but indexed)

-Ultimately these indexed non-existant pages will multiply and gradually reduce your site’s perceived value with mass amounts of unnecessary duplicated pages.
+Ultimately these indexed non-existent pages will multiply and gradually reduce your site’s perceived value with mass amounts of unnecessary duplicated pages.
 This can directly affect rankings and ultimately sales.

-Make sure that no matter what, non-existant pages either 404 or 301 redirect to a relevant page if they previously existed.
+Make sure that no matter what, non-existent pages either 404 or 301 redirect to a relevant page if they previously existed.

 Conclusion